-4. Network topography
+5. Network topography

-The SWIS is modelled as a 3-node system with a single uniform price.
-Interconnectors between the 3 nodes, Muja, Goldfields and North Country, allow representation of the major congestion points in the system.
-Figure 4-1 shows the network configuration modelled in PLEXOS and the maximum flow limits assumed in each direction.
+The SWIS is modelled as a 2-node system with a single uniform price.
+Interconnectors between both nodes, Muja and Goldfields, allow representation of the major congestion points in the system.
+Figure 5-1 shows the network configuration modelled in PLEXOS.

-Figure 4-1 3-node model of SWIS
+Figure 5-1 2-node model of SWIS

-This network configuration has taken into consideration the impact of the commissioning of the Mid West Energy Project (MWEP), Southern Section, which has strengthened the network connection between Neerabup and Three Springs.
+This network configuration has taken into consideration the impact of the commissioning of the MWEP, Southern Section, which has strengthened the network connection between Neerabup and Three Springs.
 Construction of this network augmentation was completed in March 2015.
-With MWEP completed, the limits between Muja and North Country will represent constraints on flow between Three Springs and Geraldton.
+The completion of the MWEP has eliminated the congestion between Muja and what was previously represented in the model as the North Country node.
+As a result the thermal limits that existed between Muja and North Country have also been removed from the model.

-The Mungarra units, Synergy, Tesla Geraldton, Greenough Solar Farm and the Alinta Walkaway, Mumbida and Kalbarri wind farms are located in the North Country, the West Kalgoorlie, Southern Cross and Parkeston units are located in the Goldfields region, and all other units, including Emu Downs and Collgar wind farms and Merredin Energy diesel units, are assumed to be located at Muja.
+The West Kalgoorlie, Southern Cross and Parkeston units are located in the Goldfields region, and all other units, including Emu Downs and Collgar wind farms and Merredin Energy diesel units, are assumed to be located at Muja.

 Voltage stability constraints in the North Country previously influenced unit commitment decisions for the Mungarra units.
-In previous years, on advice from System Management, when North Country load exceeded 65 MW one Mungarra unit was required to be in operation, increasing to two units in operation when load exceeded 95 MW.
-We understand that System Management's observations since the commissioning of the MWEP suggest this constraint will only exist under certain generator outage scenarios in future, so for modelling purposes it will no longer be included.
+In previous years, on advice from System Management, when North Country load exceeded 65 MW, one Mungarra unit was required to be in operation, increasing to two units in operation when load exceeded 95 MW.
+System Management's observations since the commissioning of the MWEP suggest this constraint will only exist under certain generator outage scenarios in future, so for modelling purposes it will no longer be included.